mevaere/spnet-blog/informatique/python/protection.md

 ### ➕ Add enigma headers files in working dir

-In order to compile, you need to move two files from the sdk path of *Enigma Protector*.
+In order to compile, you need to move two files from the sdk/VC path of *Enigma Protector*.
+You will need to use MSVC.

 File 1 : `enigma_ide.h`
 File 2 : `enigma_ide64.lib`